sbenard/workshop-express-example/README.md

 # Express app example

-> This application is used as example for my personnal workshops.
+> This application is used as example for my personnal workshops Youpie.

 ## Getting started